Labour promises audit in bid for economic credibility

 Osborne has cautiously touted the upturn as a vindication of his policies, saying earlier this month that Britain's economy had turned a corner.

-But Balls, a key figure in the previous Labour-run Treasury and close ally of former Prime Minister Gordon Brown, sought to play down the political capital linked to the rebound.
+But Balls, a key figure in the previous Labour-run finance ministry and close ally of former Prime Minister Gordon Brown, sought to play down the political capital linked to the rebound.

 "Now even as growth finally returns, with prices still rising faster than wages, with business investment still weak, with unemployment still rising in half the country, with bank lending to business still falling, we can't be satisfied," Balls will tell party members gathered in the resort town of Brighton.